Advait-M/htn-backend-2019/README.md

 ## API Endpoints with Examples

 ### Get all users (GET request)
-Querying the /users endpoint will return a list of all users which contains their attributes in the JSON format that was inputted.
+Querying the `/users` endpoint will return a list of all users which contains their attributes in the JSON format that was inputted.

-Example

 Query: `localhost:5000/users`